tresni/Hermes-Controller/README.md

 ----------
 `hermes play`
 `hermes pause`
 `hermes >` - Play/pause current track.
-This is dependant on the current state.
+This is dependent on the current state.
 If you `hermes play` when playing, it will pause

 `hermes next`
 `hermes skip`